 What is it about being published that renders an author, otherwise

-possessing the usual compliment of male physiology, tendencies, and
+possessing the usual compliment of male physiology and outlook,

 Is it the inevitable chopping up of his manuscript, nay, even the